PGCert Cardiac Device and Rhythm Management

 Learning and teaching

-On completion of the programme students should have provided evidence of being able to:
+On completion of the course students should have provided evidence of being able to:

 - Take a proactive and self-reflective role in working and to develop professional relationships with others;